Smushed/football-eliminator/DesignDoc.md

 Leaderboard of all people who are playing the game.
 Groups of people who are off and playing.
 Each time a player joins one group they start a new entry and are able to pick anew with that.

+The players will be scored on weekly totals.
+How many yards and totals.
+For now there will be no play by play variation (no bonus points for long touchdowns or anything along those lines)